 Fifth on our list of exercises, we will start with the upper body!
 The overhead side stretch, or standing side stretch, is a great and easy way to loosen up your abdomen, back and shoulders.
 To start:

-For older folks with mobility or health complications, this exercise can be completed in a similar way:
+For individuals with mobility or health complications, this exercise can be completed in a similar way:

 For our next stretch, we’ll stay with the upper body and focus on shoulders.
 With this simple shoulder stretch, you can loosen up your shoulder joint, which can be used to alleviate muscle pain and prevent deterioration.